Assistens Cemetery (Copenhagen): Assistens Cemetery today

 The cemetery is still serving its original purpose as a burial ground but is also a popular tourist attraction, as well as the largest and most important green space in the inner part of the Nørrebro district.

 It is divided into sections.
 The oldest part is Section A and features the graves of Søren Kierkegaard and the painter Christen Købke among others.
 Section D is dedicated to religious minorities, containing Roman Catholic and Reformed graves as well as Russian graves.
-Section E is the section which originally served under Church of Our Lady.
+Section E is the section which originally served the Church of Denmark's important Church of Our Lady.

 Herman Stilling Museum

 In 2003 an old horse stable in a corner of Assistens Cemetery was converted into a small museum dedicated to writer and artist Herman Stilling, a native to the Nørrebro area and mainly known for painting trolls.
 Apart from the permanent exhibition, the museum also contains an exhibition space for special exhibitions, a picture workshop for children and young people, and a café.